UC-Davis-molecular-computing/nuad/CONTRIBUTING.md

 git clone https://github.com/UC-Davis-molecular-computing/dsd.git
 ```

-Changes to the scadnano package should be pushed to the
+Changes to the dsd package should be pushed to the
 [`dev`](https://github.com/UC-Davis-molecular-computing/dsd/tree/dev) branch.
 So switch to the `dev` branch:

 ```